SHARPE TALES HOME | GUESTBOOK | REGENCY RESOURCES

 Historical Note

 Sharpe and Lewrie are fictional characters.
 They share common stories of how their lives began.
 Both went to be raised in an orphanage, picked oakum and moved beyond the orphanage.
-They had a few times in their lives where they crossed paths.
+They had a few times in their lives where they crossed paths but had not met.

-Several of us as fans of both thought that it is fun and fitting that as they both ‘retire’ that they meet one last time.
+Several of us as fans of both thought that it is fun and fitting that as they both ‘retire’ that they can meet old friends and acquaintances one last time.
 And, if this may be the last story for Sharpe, he can say farewell to some of his long-time supporters in London.
+Sharpe is reluctant to go to the First Waterloo Banquet, but does.
+In London he meets Lewrie for the first time.

-In 1829, the banquet moves to the Waterloo Gallery room after the second phase of renovation completed. started after Wellington became Prime Minister in 1828.
+In 1829, after Wellington became Prime Minister in 1828, the banquet moved to the Waterloo Gallery room after the second phase of renovation were completed.
 Phase two included a new staircase and the "Waterloo Gallery" on the west side of the house.
 Now hosts 74 attendees.

 Sharpe did not like such affairs.
 In fact he did all that he could to avoid them.
 But through the years, when Wellesley called, Sharpe responded.
 Wellington would continue to invite Sharpe to the banquet.